➤ Swiss Travel Pass prices 2025 and 2026

 - Likewise, if you need a pass for 23 days, you can buy a 15-day and an 8-day Swiss Travel Pass of CHF 459 and CHF 419 each.
 The cost per travel day is CHF 38.17.

 - If you don’t need to travel every single day, the 15-day Swiss Travel Pass Flex of CHF 479 allows you to travel for 15 days within one month.
 The cost per travel day is CHF 31.93.
+You won’t get any discounts on the remaining days.

 - The one-month Swiss Half Fare Card is an alternative if you are willing to give up on ticketless traveling.
 You’ll have to buy discounted tickets for all your trips.

-- There is also a Swiss Half Fare Card for one year: the Half-Fare Travelcard.
+- There is also a Swiss Half Fare Card for one year: the Half Fare Travelcard.
 Apart from this, there is the 1-month GA Travelcard for unlimited traveling by train and bus (not mountain transport).
 Find more information here.

 Swiss Travel Pass FAQ